Netcracker/KubeMarine/documentation/internal/Hardening.md

 ### Auto Approval CronJob

-Basically, `CronJob` runs the approval command above for every CSR according to some schedule.
+Generally, `CronJob` runs the approval command above for every CSR according to some schedule.

 ### Auto Approval Service

 It is possible to install the kubelet-csr-approver service.
-For more information, refer to [[kubelet-csr-approver](https://github.com/postfinance/kubelet-csr-approver)](https://github.com/postfinance/kubelet-csr-approver).
-This service approves CSR automatically when a CSR is created according to several settings.
+For more information, refer to [kubelet-csr-approver](https://github.com/postfinance/kubelet-csr-approver).
+This service approves the CSR automatically when a CSR is created according to several settings.
 It is better to restrict nodes' IP addresses (`providerIpPrefixes` option) and FQDN templates (providerRegex).
 For more information, refer to the official documentation.

-## Disabling auto-mounting of tokens for service accounts
+## Disabling Auto-Mounting of Tokens for Service Accounts

-To disable the auto-mounting of service account tokens, we need to create secrets associated with perticular service account and mount that secret as a volume to the pod's specification wherver necessary.
+To disable the auto-mounting of service account tokens, create secrets associated with a particular service account and mount that secret as a volume to the pod's specification wherever necessary.

-To acchieve it, we have to follow below proedure -
+To achieve this, implement the following procedure.

-### Disable auto-mounting
+### Disable Auto-Mounting

-To disbale the auto-mounting of token add `automountServiceAccountToken: false` falg to the service account properties as shwon below -
+To disable auto-mounting of a token, add `automountServiceAccountToken: false` flag to the service account properties as shown below.

 ```yaml
 apiVersion: v1